-Waterborne wastes listed in Table 1 (such as septic and sullage waste) have well established quality characteristics and, provided the discharge does not exceed the quality parameters described in Table 1, these wastes are deemed acceptable for discharge at nominated sewerage treatment plants (see section 4.2) under the general provisions of a Tankered Waste Approval.
+Waterborne wastes listed in Table 1 (such as septic, sullage and holding tank wastes) have well established quality characteristics and are deemed acceptable for discharge at QUU's nominated discharge locations (see section 4.2).
+These wastes are known as Deemed Quality Tankered Waste.